 When using bacon crumbles, make sure they are real bacon and not the fake ones made from soy.

-What to dip into Keto BLT Dip
+What to dip into Keto Dip

 My favorite dippers for BLT Dip are mildly flavored vegetables such as cucumbers and thinly sliced raw zucchini.
 You can use fathead pita dippers or your favorite low carb chips.